NFL wants Congress to enact betting framework

 There is already a federal sports betting bill in Congress.
 In December, Rep. Frank Pallone of New Jersey introduced legislation -- the GAME Act -- that includes a regulatory framework.
 Pallone's staff reached out to the NFL several times in recent months, but was told the league wasn't interested in discussing until after the decision.

 Many states are not waiting for Congress to act.
 New Jersey racetrack Monmouth Park plans to be taking bets within weeks.
-Delaware, Mississippi and West Virginia are among the state that also appear poised to move quickly.
+Delaware, Mississippi and West Virginia are among the states that also appear poised to move quickly.

 For decades, the NFL has opposed the legalization of sports betting over fears that it would impact the integrity and public perception of the games.
 At the same time, NFL owners invested in daily fantasy companies and voted overwhelmingly in favor of relocating the Oakland Raiders to Las Vegas, the epicenter of U.S. sports betting.

-In March, the NFL presented an analysis on sports betting at the owners meeting in Orlando.
-The analysis examined revenue opportunities, the impact of legalization on fans and ways to manage integrity issue.
+In March, the NFL presented an analysis on sports betting at the owners meetings in Orlando.
+The analysis examined revenue opportunities, the impact of legalization on fans, and ways to manage integrity issues.

 "Nothing was resolved on this," one owner told ESPN after the presentation.
-"Mostly a heads up message.
+"Mostly a heads-up message.
 We need to be prepared for the possible change in the law; here is what the NBA does; this is the way the Premier League deals with gambling.
 More discussion to follow at future league meetings."

 Owners are slated to meet again next week in Atlanta.